 Mademoiselle Scientist: Who is She?

-Before starting Mademoiselle Scientist I followed a few science and higher education blogs: This Week in Virology (TWIV) and The Thesis Whisperer.
+Before starting Mademoiselle Scientist I followed a few STEM and higher education blogs: This Week in Virology (TWIV) and The Thesis Whisperer.
 After doing some research and talking to The Thesis Whisperer I decided to start this blog.
 Throughout my journey, I had many mentors, gained insight and discovered resources that have helped me along the way.
-Starting Mademoiselle Scientist was my chance to create a platform where I could encourage scientists and share my journey.
+Starting Mademoiselle Scientist was my opportunity to create a platform where I could encourage scientists, students and share my journey.
 Back in 2013, there were not many blogs that were sharing information to help the next generations of scientists.
-Now there are more blogs such as #VanguardSTEM, #BLACKandSTEM and Dr. Renetta Tull’s blog that showcase science stories, higher education and science diversity.
-Mademoiselle Scientist is my story and my way of giving back to the community of scientists as a mentor.
+Now there are more blogs/platforms such as Stories in Science, #VanguardSTEM, #BLACKandSTEM and Dr. Renetta Tull’s blog that showcase science stories, higher education, outreach and STEM diversity.

-For all of my Mademoiselle Scientists reading this, “Do you remember when you fell in love with science?
+To all my Mademoiselle Scientists readers, “Do you remember when you fell in love with science?
 Why did you become a scientist?”

 - Did you know a scientist?

-- What resources did you have available to grow your love of science?
+- What resources did you have available to grow your love of STEM?

 - In the comments leave your favorite #STEM blog.